GetStream/stream-node-orm/README.md

 })
 ```

-### Customizing enrichment (since 1.4.0)
+### Customizing Enrichment (since 1.4.0)

 By default the enrichment system assumes that you're referencing items by their id.
-Sometimes you'll want to customize this behaviour.
+Sometimes you'll want to customize this behavior.
 You might for instance use a username instead of an id.
 Alternatively you might mant to use a caching layer instead of the ORM for loading the data.
 The example below shows how to customize the lookup for all User entries.

 ```js
 // subclass streamMongoose